Alapottra-troj1n/node-mongo-backend/readme.md

 * npm init
 * npm i express cors mongodb dotenv and install
-* nodemon to have a consistent development server as well (edit on package.json with this line "start-dev" : "nodemon server.js", )
+* nodemon development server in package.json
+* setup basic node server in server.js
+----1. require express and cors
+----2. require('dotenv').config()
+----3. decleare port and create app with express const app = express()
+----4. declear middlewares of cors and express.json() to parse incoming json
+----5. declear a endpoint and listen to the port
+* connect server to database